 Growth in towns

 In 1921 the population was two-fifths rural, but as flax and sawmilling waned the rural labour force declined.
-But the towns thrived.
+The towns thrived.
 Unlike Whanganui, Palmerston North’s growth did not falter during the 1930s economic depression, and by the 1940s it had more residents than the older city.

-In the 1950s Levin, being near Wellington, gained from industrialisation policies, including protection from imports.
-Manufacturing plants turned out a variety of products, including clothing, textiles and dyes, refrigerated trucks, and caravans.
-In 1961 the urban area population (11,402) exceeded that of Feilding (9,031), which remained mainly a service town for a rich farming district.
+In the 1950s Levin, being near Wellington, gained from policies encouraging industrialisation, including protection from imports.
+Manufacturing plants turned out clothing, textiles and dyes, refrigerated trucks, and caravans.
+By 1961 the population of Levin’s urban area (11,402) exceeded that of Feilding (9,031), which remained mainly a farming service town.

-In 1961 the region’s population reached 88,000 – nearly double that of 1921.
-But only one quarter of residents now lived in rural areas.
+In 1961 the region’s population was 88,000 – nearly double that of 1921.
+Only one quarter of residents now lived in rural areas.